Petlaz/diabetes_risk/reports/Clinical_Decision_Framework.md

 ## Executive Summary

-This comprehensive framework outlines the clinical implementation of our diabetes risk prediction system following Week 3-4 completion.
-We have successfully prepared a deployment-ready Random Forest model that achieves 100% sensitivity with optimal clinical cost performance.
+This study presents a clinically oriented machine learning framework for diabetes risk screening, developed and evaluated using a large, internally held dataset.
+The proposed Random Forest model achieved 100% sensitivity on an independent test split, demonstrating strong potential as a screening tool for identifying individuals at high risk of diabetes.

+While the model shows excellent internal performance and strong generalization within the dataset, external validation on an independent population has not yet been performed.
+Therefore, results should be interpreted as internally validated performance, with external validation planned as a future step prior to clinical deployment.

 **Key Achievements:**
 - **Model Selection:** Random Forest identified as clinical champion
-- **Performance:** 100% sensitivity, 6,001 clinical cost
+- **Performance:** 100% sensitivity, 6,001 clinical cost (internally validated)
 - **Professional Implementation:** Industry-standard single-model approach
 - **Clinical Integration:** Healthcare workflow optimization completed
+- **Validation Status:** Internal validation complete, external validation pending

 ---